Gazi Group Cricketers

 Gazi Group Cricketers are a team that plays List A cricket in the Dhaka Premier League.
-They are sponsored by the Gazi Group of industrial companies.
+They are sponsored by the Gazi Group of industrial companies, which also sponsors the DPL teams Gazi Tyres Cricket Academy and Rupganj Tigers Cricket Club.
 Under their former name of Magnum Cricketers they won the Dhaka First Division League in 2014–15, and were promoted to List A status in the Dhaka Premier League for 2015–16.
 They won the 2016–17 edition of the competition.